fjaros/wowchat/README.md

 **It does NOT support WoW Classic or Retail servers.**

-New Requirement: Due to Discord changes, you must check PRESENCE INTENT and SERVER MEMBERS INTENT under Privileged Gateway Intents in Discord developer portal.
+New Requirement: Due to Discord changes, you must check PRESENCE INTENT, SERVER MEMBERS INTENT, and MESSAGE CONTENT INTENT under Privileged Gateway Intents in Discord developer portal.

 Currently supported versions are:
   * Vanilla